An alternative representation of multichannel Rydberg spectra: a modified K-matrix and Lu-Fano plot, applied to manganese spectroscopy: Theoretical Development

 for all closed channels $i$.
 In the form of Eq. \ref{eq:linearsystem1}, the bound state quantization is not very convenient in practice because of the periodic divergences of $\tan{\pi(\nu_i-\ell_i)}=\tan{\pi \nu_i}$.
 This is ameliorated by left multiplying Eq. \ref{eq:linearsystem1} by $\cos{\pi(\nu_i-\ell_i)}$, giving the more stable form for root finding:

 When an energy-dependent $K$-matrix is utilized, as is necessary in some problems, there could also be occasional divergent poles of $K(E)$ at certain energies.
 Whenever that is an issue, one can either recast the linear system in terms of $K^{-1}$ or else solve this linear system in the eigenrepresentation of $K$.
 This recasts the linear system in terms of the eigenvalues of $K$, written in terms of eigen quantum defects as $\tan{\pi\mu_\alpha}$, and their corresponding eigenvectors $U_{i\alpha}$, as is discussed below.
 Much of the present article will make use of the flexibility in choosing different options for the base pair $(f,g)$ of linearly-independent radial solutions to the Coulomb plus centrifugal Schr\"odinger equation.
-Our discussion below shows that a convenient choice can be made with a key difference: instead of the ordinary ``energy-normalized'' Whittaker function being formed as the linear combination of $(f,g)$ as written above in Eq. \ref{Whittaker0}, with coefficients $\cos{\beta_i}$ and $\sin{\beta_i}$, one can introduce a rotated version of $(f_i,g_i)$ which we denote as $(\tilde{f}_i^{({i_0})},\tilde{g}_i^{({i_0})})$ such that the linear combination that vanishes at infinity is formed instead using $\cos{\beta_{i_0}}$ and $\sin{\beta_{i_0}}$, i.e, using the negative energy phase parameter in any one chosen reference channel ${i_0}$ for {\it all} channels rather than the phase parameter in channel $i$, i.e. the identical Whittaker function of Eq. \ref{Whittaker0} can then be written as $W_i(r) = \tilde{f}_i^{({i_0})}(r) \cos{\beta_{i_0}}+\tilde{g}_i^{({i_0})}(r) \sin{\beta_{i_0}}$.
-The linear combination that accomplishes this for channel $i$ is written in matrix form as:

-where $\Delta\beta_i^{({i_0})}\equiv \beta_{i_0} - \beta_i $.
-The superscript $({i_0})$ indicates that the ${i_0}$ channel is the one chosen as the reference phase.
-While any one channel can be chosen as the reference, we will choose the lowest threshold in the set of channels considered for each different symmetry of Mn in the following, i.e. ${i_0}=1$.
-The rational for performing this rotation and for representing the $K$-matrix in terms of the new $(\tilde{f}_i^{({i_0})},\tilde{g}_i^{({i_0})})$ will be made clear in the following sections.

-As a final preliminary to that discussion, however, observe that this transformation yields a new reaction matrix $\tilde{K}$ relative to the rotated radial base pair, namely: